prysmaticlabs/documentation/website/docs/concepts/checkpoint-sync-concept.md

  5. **Block proposed**: The block proposer broadcasts this proposed new block to peer nodes.
  6. **Attesters selected**: The Ethereum network randomly selects a small committee of other validator nodes to attest to the legitimacy of the proposed block and the transactions it contains.
  7. **Block justified**: After a sufficient number and percentage of committee members have attested to the legitimacy of the proposed block, the block is marked as "justified".
- 8. **Block finalized**: After a future epoch's first block is finalized, all descendents of this block (including the block that contains Bob's transaction) are finalized.
+ 8. **Block finalized**: After a future epoch's first block is finalized, all descendents of this future epoch's first block (including the block that contains Bob's transaction) are finalized.

 Familiarity with this lifecycle can help conceptualize the difference between **justified blocks**, **finalized blocks** and **checkpoints**.
 Ethereum uses checkpoints to set certain blocks "in stone".
 At any given time, Ethereum's current "candidate checkpoints" are justified blocks in the first slot of any epoch following the most recent checkpoint: